-Luetkemeyer was first elected to the U.S. House of Representatives in 2008 and re-elected in 2010.
-Missouri Farm Bureau, Missouri Right to Life, the U.S. Chamber of Commerce, and the Missouri Corn Growers Association are just a few of the organizations that so far have endorsed Luetkemeyer for re-election in 2012.
+Luetkemeyer was first elected to the U.S. House of Representatives in 2008 and was re-elected in 2010, 2012, and 2014.
+Missouri Farm Bureau, Missouri Right to Life, the National Federation of Independent Business, and the National Rifle Association are just a few of the organizations that have endorsed Luetkemeyer for re-election in 2016.

-Touching on his wide-ranging experience in business, Luetkemeyer serves on the powerful House Financial Services Committee in Congress.
+Touching on his wide-ranging experience in business, Luetkemeyer serves on the powerful House Financial Services Committee in Congress and is a member of the Small Business Committee.
+The Congressman serves as Chairman on the Subcommittee on Housing and Insurance.
 Luetkemeyer also serves as Vice President of the Mississippi Valley Flood Control Association, an organization representing river stakeholders in Missouri, Iowa, Illinois, Kentucky, Tennessee, Arkansas, Mississippi, Louisiana, and Texas.

 Luetkemeyer has been recognized for his efforts in Congress on behalf of job creation and economic growth with the Spirit of Enterprise Award from the U.S. Chamber of Commerce, the Guardian of Small Business Award from the National Federation of Independent Business, the Manufacturing Legislative Excellence Award from the National Association of Manufacturers, and the American Financial Leadership Award from the Financial Services Roundtable.